csecareanu/linux/bash_scripting/standard_streams.md

 Make the script executable with this command: `chmod +x error.sh`

-The first line of the script echoes text to the terminal window, via the stdout stream.
+The first line of the script echoes text to the terminal window, via the _stdout_ stream.
 The second line tries to access a file that doesn’t exist.
-This will generate an error message that is delivered via stderr.
+This will generate an error message that is delivered via _stderr_.

 Run the script with this command: `./error.sh`\
 The console will display:
 ```
+$ ./error.sh
 About to try to access a file that doesn't exist
 cat: bad-filename.txt: No such file or directory
 ```